-Notwithstanding the above, a principal may impose a short-term suspension on a student who brings a folding knife to school where the blade is less than 2.5 inches long, and there is no intent to harm another student or adult.
-Any student who knowingly assists another person in using, displaying, or knowingly carrying or possessing a weapon or simulated weapon on School property or at School functions shall be subject to the same disciplinary action as the student using, displaying, or knowingly carrying or possessing the weapon or simulated weapon.
+Notwithstanding the above, any student who knowingly assists another person in using, displaying, or knowingly carrying or possessing a weapon or simulated weapon on School property or at School functions shall be subject to the same disciplinary action as the student using, displaying, or knowingly carrying or possessing the weapon or simulated weapon.
 A student who is aware of a violation of this policy and does not report it to the proper authorities will be subject to disciplinary action.